MileHacker Logo

 Long-Distance Bus Options

-Mexico boasts an extensive and efficient long-distance bus network, making land travel a viable option for reaching Mexico City from other parts of the country.
+Mexico boasts an extensive and efficient long-distance bus network, making land travel a viable option for reaching Mexico City from different parts of the country.

 Major Bus Terminals in Mexico City

-• TAPO: Serves destinations in an easterly direction (Puebla, Oaxaca).
+• TAPO: Serves locations in an easterly direction (Puebla, Oaxaca).
 Metro: San Lázaro.

 • Terminal del Norte: Serves destinations north (Teotihuacán, San Miguel de Allende).
 Metro: Autobuses del Norte.